azinkey/bootigniter/README.md

 [Bootigniter](http://bootigniter.org) - An Open Source CMS Boilerplate

+Bootigniter is a Custom Content Management System (CMS) which encourage you to build your own content management system (CMS) using MVC framework.
-An open source project of codeigniter with Bootstrap 3, in form of "Bootigniter" it gives scalable development framework for all, Developers & Designers.
-It is a Lightweight Open codes package for you to build your own Custom CMS, instead of customize & removing unnecessary features
+An open source project of codeigniter &reg; with Bootstrap 3.x  &reg;, in form of "Bootigniter". it gives scalable development framework for all (Developers & Designers).
+It is a Lightweight package for you to build your own Custom CMS, instead of customize & removing unnecessary features

 Or you can say it is an another CMS like Joomla, Wordpress but its not so much popular or heavy mixed up of unwanted code execution (features/extension)
-Where its just a Custom Scratch CMS Based on [CodeIgniter](http://ellislab.com/codeigniter) + [Bootstrap](http://getbootstrap.com)
+Where its just a Custom CMS from Scratch Based on [CodeIgniter](http://ellislab.com/codeigniter) and [Bootstrap](http://getbootstrap.com) Framework.

+Why choose Bootigniter as CMS
 ===

+* World's Smallest footprint but Powerfull Framework (less then 2MB)

+* Exceptional performance, Everything is Lighting Fast

+* Do not want to compromise with vulnerabilities

+* Never sure about your content?, flexible Content Type

+* Mobile Ready Design Framework, Super clean HTML5/CSS3

+* +500 Retina ready Iconic Font

+* Instant Setup

 Features highlights
+===

 * Fully White Label Branding